agrawal-rohit/pearl-ui/documentationwebsite/docs/hooks/useAccessibleColor.md

 title: useAccessibleColor
 ---

-`useAccessibleColor` is a custom hook to get the most accessible foreground color value based on a provided background color.
-For instance, it is used under-the-hood in the [Avatar](../components/media/Avatar) component when displaying a name fallback.
+The `useAccessibleColor` hook is a powerful utility in Pearl UI that allows you to determine the most accessible foreground color based on a given background color.
+This hook is particularly useful in components like the [Avatar](../components/media/Avatar) where a name fallback is displayed against a variable background color.

 ## Import